 This course provides a richly rewarding opportunity for students in their second year to work in the research project of a professor.
 Students enrolled have an opportunity to become involved in original research, learn research methods and share in the excitement and discovery of acquiring new knowledge.
 Project descriptions for the following fall-winter session are posted on the ROP website in mid-February and students are invited to apply at that time.
 See Experiential and International Opportunities for more details.

 Why are we so attracted to (and often unnerved by) objects that come to life?
-This course introduces students to puppetry and object performance through a combination of practice (construction and operation), history, and analysis.
+This course introduces students to puppetry and object performance through a combination of practice (construction, operation, staging), history, and analysis.
 Though they are staples of children’s entertainment, puppets have long appeared in rituals, popular and avant-garde theatre, political protest, and, more recently, on television, in movies, and on Broadway.
 This course offers an exploration of puppetry forms, materials, and techniques across centuries and continents, as well as an examination of how puppetry relates to and differs from other lifelike technology (e.g., robots, avatars, chatbots).

 Topic for this course vary from year to year, depending on faculty research interests.
 The course may cover such matters as interdisciplinary approaches to Indigenous storytelling in experimental film, new media, digital arts and performance, including community collaboration, public spaces, archival or historical content, participatory performance, and decentralized theatre.
 It may include a practical workshop component and attending a rehearsal for an Indigenous lead production in Toronto.